Rifts (role-playing game): Earth

-By this time, most of the disasters have quieted down, though Earth is still bathed in the released PPE.
-The planet's mystical energy has added untold numbers of alien beings from other dimensions, who continue to arrive through the Rifts both accidentally and deliberately.
-The humanoid creatures that arrive on earth are referred to as Dimensional Beings (called D-Bees).
-Some are familiar fantasy races, such as elves and dwarfs, while others have never been seen before (created specifically for the game setting).
-Non-humanoid creatures have also arrived, including monstrous creatures and mystical demons with hides as strong as tank armor.
-The most powerful (and a common theme in the Palladium Megaverse) are the Lovecraftian Alien Intelligences, living mountains of flesh with lidless eyes, wriggling tentacles, and great supernatural powers.
-In some rare cases, even the ancient gods of mythology have returned to reclaim their former lands.
+Rifts initially takes place in 101 P.A. (equivalent to the year 2387) 289 years after this event.
+The "Post-Apocalypse" calendar was established by the formation of the Coalition States in 2286.
+By this time, most of the disasters have quieted down, though Earth is still bathed in PPE.
+The planet's mystical energy has attracted aliens from other dimensions, who continue to arrive through the Rifts both accidentally and deliberately.
+The humanoid creatures that arrive on Earth are referred to as Dimensional Beings (called D-Bees).
+Some resemble familiar fantasy races, such as elves and dwarfs, while others were created specifically for the game setting.
+Non-humanoid creatures have also arrived, including monstrous creatures and mystical demons.

 To cope with these natural, supernatural, and alien menaces, the human race has adapted in a variety of ways, many of them borrowed from the technological developments of the lost Golden Age.
-Powered armor suits and giant robot vehicles are frequently used to combat the dangers of Rifts, but more invasive augmentation is common.
-This has three basic categories: "Juicers" do it chemically, the "Borgs" do it mechanically, and "Crazies" make use of performance-enhancing brain implants.
+Powered armor suits and giant vehicles are frequently used to combat the dangers of Rifts, but more invasive augmentation is common.
+This has three basic categories: "Juicers" augment themselves chemically, the "Borgs" augment themselves mechanically, and "Crazies" use performance-enhancing brain implants.
 All such augmentations boost strength, speed, endurance, and dexterity to superhuman levels.
 However, all come at great cost.
 Chemicals cause the body to wear out faster, decreasing life span to a few years.
 Mechanical Borg augmentation causes a loss of humanity when those with multiple limb and organ replacements become more machine than human.
 Brain implants cause mental instability ranging from mild phobias to crippling neurosis or psychosis.

-Dangerous augmentations are often necessary dangers for humans in order to keep pace with the world around them, and those that choose augmentation accept these risks for the power they bring.
-Still others are required to receive augmentations either for self-defense, work, or even against their will as the minimalistic, needy, and weak are forced or coerced to serve.
-Some aren't aware of the dangers, and accept the augmentation blind to the side-effects.

-Some turn to other means to become "more" than human.
-As magic abounds on Rifts Earth, many people turn to the magical arts.
-Others form pacts with alien intelligences or deities in exchange for great magical knowledge, risking becoming a pawn of the beings they dared turn to for power.
-Still others discover that they have great natural psionic potential, and dedicate their lives to discovering the abilities of their own minds.

-The Ley Lines, formerly invisible, now dominate the landscape, appearing as massive lines of bluish energy half a mile wide, some twice that tall, stretching thousands of miles, crisscrossing the globe.
-The largest can even be seen from space.